 Phentermine is a prescription medicine that helps curb appetite.
 Its chemical substances are similar to amphetamines, a stimulant used to treat ADHD.
 Phentermine could lead to false positive drug test if one does not have a medical reason for taking amphetamines.

-9. Anabolic Steroids
+9. Anabolic Steroid Abuse

 Dehydroepiandrosterone (DHEA) is an endogenous androgenic steroid produced by the adrenal glands, gonads, and brain.
 It is made naturally by the human body.
 DHEA is also available as nutritional supplement, made synthetically using soy and wild yam chemicals.
 These are used by bodybuilders and athletes to increase muscle, enhance athletic performance, decrease fat and body appearance.